vercel/turborepo/examples/with-shell-commands/README.md

 ### Apps and Packages

-- `consumer-a`: A final package that depends on all other packages in the graph and has no dependents.
+- `app-a`: A final package that depends on all other packages in the graph and has no dependents.
 This could resemble an application in your monorepo that consumes everything in your monorepo through its topological tree.
-- `consumer-b`: Another final package with many dependencies.
+- `app-b`: Another final package with many dependencies.
 No dependents, lost of dependencies.
-- `producer-a`: A package that has all scripts in the root `package.json`.
+- `pkg-a`: A package that has all scripts in the root `package.json`.
-- `producer-b`: A package with _almost_ all scripts in the root `package.json`.
+- `pkg-b`: A package with _almost_ all scripts in the root `package.json`.
 - `with-workspace-configuration`: A package with a [Workspace Configuration](https://turbo.build/repo/docs/core-concepts/monorepos/configuring-workspaces) (a nested `turbo.json` file).
 This allows us to set special configuration specifically in this package.
-- `minimum-reqs`: A package with no scripts to demonstrate that it will still be part of the Task Graph.
-It's also a Phantom Node (a transitive dependency to `producer-b`).
-To learn more, visit [Phantom Nodes](https://turbo.build/core-concepts/monorepos/the-task-graph#phantom-nodes)
+- `minimum-reqs`: A package with no scripts to demonstrate that it will still affect the Task Graph.
+It's also a Transit Node (a transitive dependency to `pkg-b`).
+To learn more, visit [the docs for Transit Nodes](https://turbo.build/core-concepts/monorepos/the-task-graph#transit-nodes)
 - `tooling-config`: A package to simulate a common configuration used for all of your repository.
 This could resemble a configuration for tools like TypeScript or ESLint that are installed into all of your packages.

 ### Pre-built scripts

 In the root `package.json`, we've built some scripts to demonstrate many of Turborepo's features.
 We've named these scripts after common monorepo tasks to make the example more tangible.

-- todo
-- todo
-- todo
+- `pnpm all-tasks`: Runs all tasks in your graph.
+- `pnpm build`: A basic command to build `app-a` and `app-b` in parallel.
+- `pnpm build:*`: Variations of `turbo run build` to demonstrate filtering and flag usage.
+- `pnpm lint`: A basic linting command that